mstormbull/RecurrentForwardForward/README.md

 The implementation of the Recurrent Forward Forward Network is based on the [following paper](https://arxiv.org/abs/2212.13345).
 A three layer implementation of this network is benchmarked on MNIST achieving a ~94% test accuracy with < 1k neurons.

+This network differs from the paper in that it inverts the objective function to be more biologically plausible, and to show more similarity with predictive coding.

 ![Recurrent Forward Forward Network](img/Fig3.png "Recurrent Forward Forward")

 ## Usage